2024-learn/dns-deep-dive/README.md

 - __RCODES:__
   - Response Codes (RCODES)
-  - RCODES indicate whther an error condition exists in the response and each RCODES corresponds to a numeric value.
+  - RCODES indicate whether an error condition exists in the response and each RCODES corresponds to a numeric value.
   - Every response message contains an RCODES and every RCODES with a value other than 0 suggests an error;
   - Full list of RCODES: <http://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-6>
   - The `NOERROR` RCODE is the only response code that indicates success